-Consumer attorneys and advocates have also reported subprime mortgage lenders refinancing Habitat for Humanity mortgages (which bear no interest) and mortgages offered by government agencies and nonprofits that do not require repayment or include loan forgiveness features.
+Consumer attorneys and advocates have also reported subprime mortgage lenders refinancing Habitat for Humanity mortgages (which bear no interest) and mortgages offered by government agencies and nonprofits that do not require repayment or include loan forgiveness features, and mortgages the payments of which are tied to the homeowner's income (by definition affordable).

 Some data from a study funded by the Ford Foundation being conducted in Philadelphia indicate that "upward rate refinancings" are occurring with regularity.
 Ira Goldstein of The Reinvestment Fund has found that, in a sample of Philadelphia homeowners who refinanced their mortgages, 48% refinanced a "prime" mortgage with another prime mortgage, 18% refinanced a prime mortgage with a subprime mortgage, 15% refinanced a subprime mortgage with another subprime mortgage, and only 7% refinanced a subprime mortgage with a prime mortgage.
-[45]
+[41]

 While there are many refinancings that include a mix of debt being refinanced (low-interest conventional mortgage and high-interest credit card debts, for example), the upward rate refinancing scenario is simply too common.
-It too often results from aggressive salesmanship or plain fraud by brokers motivated by large fees.
+It often results from aggressive salesmanship or plain fraud by brokers motivated by large fees.
 NCLC is not aware of any legitimate case being made by the subprime mortgage industry for upward rate refinancings.
 The clearest examples of the "no-benefit" subprime mortgage loan are:

-- A) More than 50% of the prior debt refinanced bears a lower interest rate than the new loan; - B) The interest cost of the new loan will exceed the APR cost of paying out the debt being consolidated or refinanced; - C) The mortgage being refinanced was provided by a government agency or nonprofit organization at a subsidized interest rate, or with forgiveness features; or - D) Regardless of the interest rate before and after refinancing, the prepaid finance charges and closing costs are so great that the homeowner will never break even, i.e. never save enough in interest to recoup the transaction costs.
+- 1. More than 50% of the prior debt refinanced bears a lower interest rate than the new loan; - 2.
+The interest cost of the new loan will exceed the APR cost of paying out the debt being consolidated or refinanced; - 3.
+Regardless of the interest rate before and after refinancing, the prepaid finance charges and closing costs are so great that the homeowner will never break even, i.e. never save enough in interest to recoup the transaction costs; and - 4.
+Refinancing a special mortgage originated, subsidized or guaranteed by or through a state, tribal or local government, or nonprofit organization, which bears either a below-market interest rate, or has nonstandard payment terms beneficial to the borrower, such as payments that vary with income, are limited to a percentage of income, or where no payments are required under specified conditions, and where, as a result of the refinancing, the borrower will lose one or more of the benefits of the special mortgage.